null

 What's New Under the Surface?

 The Canon R5 Mark II shares DNA with its predecessor, but it's evolved to meet the demands of underwater imaging.
 Both cameras boast a 45 megapixel sensor with similar dimensions and controls, ensuring a familiar feel for R5 users.
-However, the subtle body differences suggest we'll need new underwater housings for the R5 Mark II – an important consideration for divers planning an upgrade.
+However, the subtle body differences require a brand new underwater housing for the Canon R5 Mark II for most brands.
+Ikelite, being the exception, offers an upgrade kit for the original Canon EOS R5 housing

 So, what's really new?
-The R5 Mark II brings a stacked sensor with faster readout speeds, enhanced burst shooting, a revolutionary autofocus system, eye movement control AF, faster 8K video frame rates, and professional-grade C-Log2 recording.
-These upgrades promise to elevate your underwater photography and videography to new depths.
+The R5 Mark II has a new stacked sensor with faster readout speeds, enhanced burst shooting, a revolutionary autofocus system, eye movement control AF, faster 8K video frame rates, and professional-grade C-Log2 recording.

 While the original R5's autofocus is already impressive, the R5 Mark II aims to set a new standard.
 For videographers not already using the Canon EOS R5 C, the R5 Mark II's specs are truly enticing.
 However, the R5 C might still hold appeal for some, depending on whether new R5 Mark II underwater housings will be compatible with the cooling battery grip – a compatibility we suspect is unlikely.